xAstroBoy/VRCMods/README.md

 #### VRChat modders Unite! let's open a new Discord and compete against VRCMG Official Modding Group (IN reality that discord is highly toxic)!

-This repository contains my mods for VRChat.
-Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for support and more mods!
+This repository contains Knah's Mods for VRChat.
+Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for support and more mods!  [ TOXIC! ]
 Looking for more (universal) mods?
 [Check out my universal mods repository!](https://github.com/knah/ML-UniversalMods)

 # **Don't want to install mods manually?
 [Check out the VRCMelonAssistant, an automatic mod installer!](https://github.com/knah/VRCMelonAssistant)**